 - Monitor Section 85 of the Countryside & Rights of Way Act compliance (E) - Publish a refreshed State of the Cotswolds report (E) - Publish the 2018-2023 Management Plan in April 2018 and contribute towards its delivery (E) - Seek to influence the work of others.
-(E) In particular, through strategic partnerships (including Local Nature Partnerships) and the publication of position statements (All) - Deliver the Board's communications programme, including its websites and social media in accordance with the Board's 2017-20 Communications Strategy (E) - Seek opportunities to collaborate in advancing research in accordance with the Board's research agenda3. - Diversify the Board's funding base (E) - Maintain financial and operational governance and reporting processes (E)
+(E) In particular, through strategic partnerships (including Local Nature Partnerships) and the publication of position statements (All) - Deliver the Board's communications programme, including its websites and social media in accordance with the Board's 2017-20 Communications Strategy (E) - Continue to strengthen our engagement with land owners and managers (E) - Engage communities, partners, the academic sector and other stakeholders where additional development work is required and seek opportunities to collaborate in advancing research in accordance with the Board's research agenda3.
+(E) - Diversify the Board's funding base (E) - Maintain financial and operational governance and reporting processes (E) - Continue considering proposals for the Cotswolds to become a National Park (E)